nathmota/funda-analysis/docs/index.md

 - **Layout (num_of_floors, located_floor, num_of_rooms, num_of_bedrooms, num_of_bathrooms, num_of_toilets)**: Extracts information about the property layout text content and cleans associated values.
 - **Addresses and Zip codes**: Cleans addresses, extracts complete zip codes, and obtains geolocation (geographical coordinates) by using **Geopy**.

 - For outlier detection, the Z-score method was applied on the property prices.
-Results greater than 3 were considered outliers, which in the dataset reflect prices up to 1,900,000 euros.
+Results greater than 3 were considered outliers, which in the dataset reflect prices up to €1,900,000.
 - Then, **782** were considered outliers, while **53,117** were considered normal.

 ### Concatenating chunks and files